fsh-nur/DevOps_Script/README.md

 DevOps is the collaboration of software development and operations, automating and integrating these two sectors, as a means to improve and streamline the development life cycle.

 ## Why DevOps?
-Previously development teams and operations teams worked sepeerately and there wasnot much collaboration.
+Previously development teams and operations teams worked seperately and there wasnot much collaboration.
 The development team ould run into problems.
 For example, deployment environments can vary from development to production so errors can occur.
 With operations similar errors occured when deploying, as well as lack of communication and collaboration in turn led to less frequent delivery of software, as well as issues when it came to deployment.
-This is where the DevOps culture is born and encouraged when managing the software development lifecycle.
-Why do companies use DevOps?
-They use DevOps mainly as there si collaboration between teams, there is a more streamlined workflow this way.
-Applications are delivered faster, overall a more productive way of working.
+This is where DevOps cultures comes in.
+Companies that adopt DevOps practices and tools gain a competitive advantage that is very significant where:
+- Products are built faster
+- There is greater customer satisfaction and user experience
+- Collaboration and productivity are improved

 ### Technical Benefits of DevOps
 - Automated scalable environments